 In "The Four Muskateers," the girls have worked off their debt to the school and are told they have to move out of their room to make room for four more girls who are being punished.
 By the end of the episode, Blair, Jo, Natalie, and Tootie are in trouble again and must stay in the room as punishment again, but no mention is made of the other girls who were to be punished.

-Ultraseven Episode 17 features a literal example of this trope.
-In the beginning a miner named Jiro, whom is identical to lead character Dan Moroboshi due to Ultraseven having saved Jiro's life and based his human appearance on him after the latter nearly died performing a similarly selfless act, runs back to save one of the miners' pet mouse from death during a mysterious cave-in.
+Ultra Seven Episode 17 features a literal example of this trope.
+In the beginning a miner named Jiro, who is identical to lead character Dan Moroboshi because Ultra Seven saved Jiro's life and based his human appearance on him after the latter nearly died performing a similarly selfless act, runs back to save a miner's pet mouse from death during a mysterious cave-in.
 Both are trapped in the mine, and the plot of the episode centers on the Ultra Garrison attempting to free him.
-Throughout the episode Jiro talks to the mouse (named Lucky) for comfort and yet when Ultraseven rescues Jiro towards the end of the episode...we never see what happens to the mouse.
-Ultraseven didn't even know it existed, so in all likelihood it was just left to die in the mine or killed in the explosion that follows.
+Throughout the episode Jiro talks to the mouse (named Lucky) for comfort and yet when Ultra Seven rescues Jiro towards the end of the episode ... we never see what happens to the mouse.
+Ultra Seven didn't even know it existed, so in all likelihood it was just left to die in the mine or killed in the explosion that follows.
 Which means that not only does the audience (many of whom would have been children) never receive any resolution to that character arc, but for all we know the entire point of Jiro becoming trapped in the mine, and thus the entire point of the episode's plot, has been negated.

 Community usually avoid these, but in the episode Custody Law and Eastern European Diplomacy, Troy and Abed have a new friend, Lukka, who they eventually find out did some pretty nasty things during the ethnic cleansing in the Balkans.
 By the end of the episode, they've stopped being friends with him and he's never mentioned again.
 It's of course good that they stopped hanging out with him, but there's still a Balkan war criminal on the loose in Greendale.

-In the first half of Degrassi's twelfth season, there were episodes with plots revolving around Clare taking an internship at the Toronto Interpreter and trying to impress her boss Asher Shostak with her great journalism skills.
+Degrassi's first half of season 12 had episodes revolving around Clare taking an internship at the Toronto Interpreter and trying to impress her boss Asher Shostak with her great journalism skills.
 She is then sexually assaulted by him in his car and keeps the incident a secret.
 Clare all of a sudden gets fired from her job because Asher accuses her of making false accusations about him and making her the bad guy in all of this.
-In the last episode of the first half, Asher's former intern confesses to Clare that she too was sexually assaulted by him and agreed that they both should go to the police together about the matter.
-We never found out if they did went to the police about it and Clare's job at the Toronto Interpreter, even the sexual assault charges, is never mentioned again throughout season twelve.
+In the last episode of the first half, Asher's former intern tells Clare that she too was sexually assaulted by him and agreed that they both should go to the police together about the matter.
+We never find out if they did go to the police and Clare's former job at the Toronto Interpreter, even Asher's sexual assault on her, is never mentioned again throughout season twelve, nor in thirteen.

 The first few episodes of MythQuest set up David as a romantic interest for main character Cleo.
 After the fifth episode, he's never seen again.

 The cat in season 1.
-Caused a bunch of drama for the characters for about three episodes, then after one episode, was never seen or mentioned again.
+Caused a bunch of drama for the characters for about three episodes, then was never seen or mentioned again.

 The tear of gold from the season 2 finale.
-It was even the cliffhanger, and...it was never even mentioned in season 3.
+It was even the cliffhanger, and ... was never even mentioned in season 3.